nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Illumina/GL-DPPD-7117.md

     [Step 18a](#18a-generate-gene-level-coverage-summary-tables))

 **Output data:**
-- gene_taxonomy_table.csv (aggregated gene taxonomy table with samples in columns and species in rows)
+- gene_taxonomy_table.tsv (aggregated gene taxonomy table with samples in columns and species in rows)
 - **Combined-gene-level-taxonomy_heatmap_GLlbsMetag.png** (heatmap of all gene taxonomy assignments)

 #### 21b.
 Gene-level Taxonomy Decontamination